Jason916/peanut_core/README.md

 # peanut_core
-common log core for Golang
+A common logging package for Golang

 level
 =